UCSBCarpentry/ucsbcarpentry.github.io/index.md

 - [October 25 & 27: Data Analysis and Visualization in R](https://ucsbcarpentry.github.io/2022-10-25-ucsb-intro-R/), in person
 - [November 8-10: Introduction to Reproducible Publications with RStudio](https://ucsbcarpentry.github.io/2022-11-8-ucsb-reproducible-pubs/), in person

-UCSB Library's [Research Data Services](https://www.library.ucsb.edu/research-data-services) team is offering an additional workshop on data de-identification (November 2).
-Details will be posted here as they become available.

 ## Community Meetings

 UCSB Carpentry Community meetings are a venue for open discussion on topics in computational research.
 Meetings take place on Zoom and are open to all researchers in the Santa Barbara area.
 Feel free to propose a topic for an upcoming meeting!